vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

-His suggestion seems to boil dow to framing it in terms of a loss by using the [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost) framing: basically point to the other side what thy lose by *not* doig the deal.
+His suggestion seems to boil dow to framing it in terms of a loss by using the [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost) framing: basically point to the other side what thy lose by *not* doing the deal.

 #### How "dark arts"y is tackling loss aversion?